ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 * Its **full name** (required), displayed in detail screens and reports.
 * A **description** to provide more context on the specification (optional), displayed in detail screens and reports.
 * Whether or not the specification is to be considered as **hidden** (by default set to false).
+* The specification's **REST API key** that is used to identify the specification when managing test suites via the :ref:`test bed's REST API<domains__specification__test_suite_rest>` (if enabled by the test bed administrator).
+  The readonly key value is automatically generated, and can be copied to your clipboard using the provided **copy** control.

 Setting a specification as **hidden** is typically meaningful for existing specifications as doing so will effectively deprecate it.
 Once set as hidden, a specification does not appear as available when creating new conformance statements,